 4. Power Conditioner/Power Strip

 No one wants to be that guy or gal who shows up with a killer rig and can’t plug it in, then has to make the “walk of shame” to a band mate and ask to plug in with them.
-Or cram in with the communal power strip which ends up leaving your amazing amp, with its six foot power chord, directly next to your bass player’s amp.
+Or cram in with the communal power strip which ends up leaving your amazing amp, with its six-foot power cable, directly next to your bass player’s amp.
 Or, heaven forbid, standing next to the wall outlet, 15 feet away from the rest of the band.
 Maybe everyone in your band is that person and you have to ask the restaurant staff for the house extension cable, and come to find that it is in terrible condition, or non-existent.

 The honest truth is that I have been that guy (not gal) in more than one of the above circumstances, and have finally come around to ensure that I have access to my own extension cables and power conditioner or outlet strip on each gig.
 The core of my extension cord supply is the Furman SS-6B Surge Block, which offers range from any community outlet, as well as protection from dirty power.
-I also prefer to have a shorter extension cord living in my bag in case I need to keep my amp and pedal board a few feet away without stretching one chord a few feet above the ground, creating a hazard for other people, or my equipment.
+I also prefer to have a shorter extension cord living in my bag in case I need to keep my amp and pedal board a few feet away without stretching one cord a few feet above the ground, creating a hazard for other people, or my equipment.
 Finally, I always like to have access to a monster 50-100 foot cable, free coiled, or the deluxe wind-up extension cord for extra brownie points.
 This may seem excessive, but can make the difference between being that gal or guy, or an unsung hero yourself.

 5. Dependable Guitar Stand